John Bolton: Views on the United Nations

 Bolton has been a strong critic of the United Nations for much of his career.
 Bolton's opposition to the UN was rooted in a disdain for international organizations, which he believed infringed on the sovereignty of the United States.
 He also opposed the International Criminal Court.
 In 1994, he stated, "There is no United Nations.
 There is an international community that occasionally can be led by the only real power left in the world, and that's the United States, when it suits our interests and when we can get others to go along."

 He also stated that "The Secretariat Building in New York has 38 stories.
 If you lost ten stories today, it wouldn't make a bit of difference."
 When pressed on the statement during the confirmation process, he responded, "There's not a bureaucracy in the world that couldn't be made leaner."
 However, in a paper on U.S. participation in the UN, Bolton stated "the United Nations can be a useful instrument in the conduct of American foreign policy."
+On other occasions, Bolton has made remarks critical of the UN, such as that "If I were redoing the Security Council today, I'd have one permanent member because that's the real reflection of the distribution of power in the world", that member being the United States.